maxlath/wikibase-cli/docs/write_operations.md

 ```

 ### Batch mode
-:warning: **This is a new and powerful feature.
-Please make small tests before starting large, hard to revert batches, and report any issue you might encounter**

 **All write operations commands accept a `-b, --batch` option**.
 In batch mode, arguments are provided on the command [standard input (`stdin`)](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), with one operation per line.

 So instead of: